tinko26/ao/docs/api/src/ao_sys/ao_stream4ptr.h.md

 typedef struct ao_spop_ptr_t ao_spop_ptr_t;
 ```

-This type represents the popping of a pointer from a stream.
+Represents the popping of a pointer from a stream.

 ## `ao_spush_ptr_t`